List Of Therapeutic Words: Terms Used In Mental Health Therapy

 Medically reviewed by Dr. April Brewer, DBH, LPC

-Updated May 31, 2024by BetterHelp Editorial Team
+Updated April 28th, 2026 by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 The field of mental health counseling is vast, and research continues to expand our understanding of human thought, emotion, and behavior.
-People without formal training as a mental health professional may feel confused or overwhelmed by some of the terminology commonly used in this field.
+People without formal training as mental health professionals may feel confused or overwhelmed by some of the terminology commonly used in this field.
 Sometimes, the language may appear so complex that a person who could benefit from mental health care may feel intimidated and decide not to seek treatment for fear of not fully understanding the process.

-Develop a baseline knowledge of words and phrases commonly used in the mental health profession may be useful to current or potential therapy clients.
-If you receive mental health care, this knowledge may help you understand your own therapeutic process better.
+If you receive mental health care, understanding some core therapeutic words may help you communicate with your therapist and understand your own therapeutic process better.
 Even if you don't currently attend therapy, knowing more about mental health may help you support others in your life and further your own wellness journey.
-Keep reading to learn more about common terms used in the mental health field and how they may apply to your own therapeutic experience.

 1. Mental health